The Powerful Secret to A Loving RelationshipBy Dr. Margaret Paul

 December 31, 2006

 There are many factors that go into creating a loving relationship.
 Certainly it helps if two people have some things in common regarding how they like to spend their time.
 It also helps if they have common values around religion or spirituality, around politics, the environment, abortion and personal growth.
-It helps if they both eat junk food or both eat organic food.
+It helps if they both eat in similar ways.
 It makes things easier if both are neat or both are messy, if both are on time people or both are late people.
 Physical attraction is also quite important.
 It's great if they have common values around money and spending.

 Yet a couple can have all of these and still not have a loving relationship if one element is missing.
 Without this essential ingredient, all the other wonderful attributes will not be enough to make the relationship work.